irishgordo/harvester-wiki/Create-a-Harvester-release.md

 to experiment with commands like
 `diff -u <(git show 677447c8) <(git show e148c838)` to view the differences between two commits with the same description.
-In the case of the three interesting commits here, the differencs are due to branch names and dependency versions, so not something we need to worry about.
+In the case of the three interesting commits here, the differences are due to branch names and dependency versions, so not something we need to worry about.